tlerea1/Data-Structures-101/Assignments/Assignment1/README.md

 ### Input a new grade

-If the user chooses this option they should be prompted for the user's name and grade as follows:
+If the user chooses this option they should be prompted for the student's name and grade as follows:
 ```
 What is the students name and grade?
 ```